autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 ## GitHub Issues

 If you have a problem and you have confirmed it is a bug, find the appropriate repository and create a new issue there.
-If you can't determine the appropriate repository, you should not create an issue yet.
+If you can't determine the appropriate repository, ask the maintainers for help by creating a new discussion in the [Q&A category](https://github.com/autowarefoundation/autoware/discussions/categories/q-a).

 !!!warning